 DWR's Validated Water Loss Reporting Regulations for urban retail water supplier.

-- The validated Water Loss Audit Reports for calendar years 2016 and 2017.
+The Water Loss Audit Reports for calendar years 2016 to the present.

 Water Loss Audit Reporting Program

 DWR encourages water agencies to detect and resolve leaks when economically feasible.
 The Water Loss Audit Reporting Program provides guidance on how water agencies can identify and eliminate water loss in water distribution systems.
 The audit uses local water agency data over a defined period to identity water losses.
 Once an agency has determined the water losses and performed a benefit-cost analysis to verify economic feasibility of addressing losses, a leak detection program may be established.
 The leak detection program, which is implemented in the field, requires knowledge of the distribution system layout and proficiency in using sonic equipment to identify areas with leaks.
 The American Water Works Association manual M36: Water Audits and Loss Control Programs Guidebook provides information on what steps are required to establish and perform a leak detection program, as well as more information on retailer water audits.